Crispy Roasted Brussels Sprouts with Bacon and Maple Syrup

 The secret to perfectly crisped, chewy brussels sprouts?

-Here are 3 important notes on how to bake brussels sprouts in the oven:
+Here are 3 important notes on how to roast brussels sprouts with bacon in the oven:

 - partially cook bacon before adding to sprouts